CORPS OF TRANSPORT

 wasn’t for want of trying.
 We did manage to get permission to wear the

-Now we come to the Beret, that essential piece of ‘noggin furniture’ for the squaddie.
-When first issued they must be soaked in water, worn wet and folded into the appropriate angle.
-That way they are moulded into a perfect fit.
-Mine was a bit small on issue – I was once told by my RSM that it looked like a ‘fucking helicopter landing pad’.
+Now we come to the Beret, that essential piece of ‘noggin furniture’ for the soldier.
+When first issued they must be soaked in water, worn wet and shaped into the appropriate angle.
+That way they are molded into a perfect fit.
+Mine was a wee bit small on issue – I was once told by my RSM that it looked like a ‘helicopter landing pad’.
 I thought it looked rather dashing myself.
 Some of my mates had larger berets that I always thought made them seem like demented Parisian onion sellers.
-In my unit the cap badge was worn above the left eye and the long part of the beret tugged down over the right ear.
+The cap badge was worn above the left eye and the long part of the beret tugged down over the right ear.